IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. note:: |CORS| Some API endpoint allow CORS_ (cross-origin resource sharing), which makes them usable from scripts runing in web browsers.
 These endpoints are marked with a *CORS* badge.

+.. note:: Bash environment variables shown below.
+The idea is that you can "export" these environment variables before copying and pasting the commands that use them.
+For example, you can set ``$SERVER_URL`` by running ``export SERVER_URL="https://demo.dataverse.org"`` in your Bash shell.
+To check if the environment variable was set properly, you can "echo" it (e.g. ``echo $SERVER_URL``).

 .. _CORS: https://www.w3.org/TR/cors/

 .. warning:: Dataverse 4's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address/api/v1/...``.
 Omitting the ``v1`` part would default to the latest API version (currently 1).
 When writing scripts/applications that will be used for a long time, make sure to specify the API version, so they don't break when the API is upgraded.